HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Archiving mechanism:

-Compliance note: Simply storing SMS on the platform is sufficient; you don't need to print them and file in paper charts (though you can if your workflow prefers that).
+Compliance note: Simply storing SMS on the platform is sufficient; you do not need to print them and file in paper charts, though you can if your workflow prefers it.
+If your platform auto-deletes messages after 90 days, you are out of compliance -- confirm retention settings before committing to a vendor.

 When a patient replies, which staff members can see the reply?
-Access must be role-based.
+Access should be role-based.
+HIPAA requires access authorization policies at 45 CFR 164.308(a)(4), where the access authorization specification is addressable, and role-based access is the standard way platforms deliver it.

 Example: